MalihaTarafdar/Minesweeper/README.md

 * Monochrome = black and white (created by "Black Squirrel")
 * Dark = dark mode (created by me)

-_Note_: Changing the theme will reset the game (will remove this in the future)
+_Note_: Changing the theme will reset the game (will remove this in the future).

 ---